gbmhunter/blog/content/electronics/circuit-design/sallen-key-filters/_index.md

 C1 \geq C2 \frac{4b_1}{a_1^2}
 \end{align}</p>

+{{% note %}}
+The choice of resistances effects the cut-off frequency, but the choice of capacitors does not.
+{{% /note %}}

 These equations give you enough info to calculate all the resistances and capacitors for a Sallen-Key filter.
 See the design example below to show how you would go about it.

 <div class="worked-example">

 **Design Example: 2nd-Order Low-Pass Unity-Gain 3dB-Chebyshev Sallen-Key Filter**

-The task is to design a 2nd-order unity-gain Sallen-Key filter optimized with Chebyshev 3dB ripple coefficients (this will give us a sharp transition from the passband to the stopband) and a corner frequency must be `\(f_c = 1kHz\)`.
+The task is to design a 2nd-order unity-gain Sallen-Key filter optimized with Chebyshev 3dB ripple coefficients (this will give us a sharp transition from the passband to the stopband) and a corner frequency of `\(f_c = 1kHz\)`.

-1. Look up the [Chebyshev filter coefficients](#filter-coefficient-tables).
+1. Look up the [Chebyshev filter coefficients](/electronics/circuit-design/analogue-filters/#filter-coefficient-tables).
 From the table we get:
     <p>\begin{align}
     a_1 = 1.0650 \\
-    b_1 = 1.9305
+    b_1 = 1.9305 \\
     \end{align}</p>

 1. Choose a capacitance for `\(C2\)`.
 This is rather arbitrary, but a good recommended starting range is something between `\(1-100nF\)`.
 Lets pick: